 Where M&A transactions are undertaken, the MOFCOM rules in Provisions on the Acquisition of Domestic Enterprises by Foreign Investors (revised), issued in 2009, should be considered.
 Also bear in mind the national security review regulations issued by MOFCOM in March 2011 and affecting foreign investment in sectors deemed important to national security.
 The consent of other authorities, such as State Administrations of Industry and Commerce, and specific sector regulators, such as the China Securities Regulatory Commission, may also be needed.

 There are currently no group relief or tax-consolidation regulations in the PRC.

-If, following an acquisition, an intercompany transaction occurs between the purchaser and the target, failure to conform to the arm’s length principle may give rise to transfer pricing issues in the PRC.
-Under the PRC transfer pricing rules, the PRC tax authorities are empowered to make tax adjustments within 10 years of the year during which the transactions took place and clawback any underpaid PRC taxes.
+Where an intercompany transaction occurs between the purchaser and the target following an acquisition, failure to conform to the arm’s length principle might give rise to transfer pricing issues in the PRC.
+Under the PRC transfer pricing rules, the PRC tax authorities are empowered to make tax adjustments within 10 years of the year during which the transactions took place and recover any underpaid PRC taxes.
 These regulations are increasingly rigorously enforced.

 There are currently no dual residency regulations in the PRC.